Introduction to Java EE Interview Questions And Answers

 Q3) Key Features of Java Enterprise edition?

-Availability: The Java EE system is made-up to be up and ready at any given point in time. several times the user demands could be too high.
-If a system cannot grip the given load, system downtime will be hit and the business performance of the company will be hardly impacted.
-The is supposed to be supporting 24×7 services hence the availability of an Enterprise System is critical.
+- Availability: The Java EE system is made up to be up and ready at any given point in time.
+Several times the user demands could be too high.
+If a system cannot grip the given load, system downtime will be hit, and the company’s business performance will be hardly impacted.
+The is supposed to be supporting 24×7 services; hence the availability of an Enterprise System is critical.

-Performance: In order to improve business workflow, data control, as well as customer responsiveness, client management all Organizations and Enterprises often invest heavily, The spending in Enterprise Systems enlarge and ultimately turns as a significant part of the total business cost.
+- Performance: In order to improve business workflow, data control, as well as customer responsiveness, client management, all Organizations and Enterprises often invest heavily; the spending in Enterprise Systems enlarge and ultimately turns into a significant part of the total business cost.

-Manageability: A huge proportion of Enterprise Systems be unsuccessful mostly because of their elevated complexity which leads to the statement that the systems not easy to control and manage.
-In this case, the Enterprise Systems Management (ESM) specialists include supervising the operations of the system as well as the concert so as to track the source of problems and then identify and fix the problems in the fundamental layers.
+- Manageability: A huge proportion of Enterprise Systems be unsuccessful because of their elevated complexity, which leads to the statement that the systems are not easy to control and manage.
+In this case, the Enterprise Systems Management (ESM) specialists include supervising the operations of the system and the concert to track the source of problems and then identify and fix the problems in the fundamental layers.

-Data Integrity: One of the primary design considerations for the Enterprise Systems is data integrity.
+- Data Integrity: One of the primary design considerations for Enterprise Systems is data integrity.
 Data integrity means that data in the systems should not be lost or corrupted.

-Interoperability: Interoperability is the ability of Enterprise System (or any general IT system) to use information and functionality of another system. depicts data exchange between two systems.
+- Interoperability: Interoperability is the ability of an Enterprise System (or any general IT system) to use information and functionality of another system. depicts data exchange between two systems.

 Let us move to the next Java EE Interview Questions and Answers